Tulsi Gabbard: Tenure

-In March 2025, Gabbard, along with other senior members of the administration, discussed the plans for the US's attacks in Yemen on a Signal group chat that leaked to journalist Jeffrey Goldberg.
-When questioned by Congress, Gabbard admitted sharing the information with Goldberg was a "mistake", but claimed none of the information shared was classified.
-After the Signal leak, reporters of Der Spiegel used other leaked data such as WikiLeaks to find personal online accounts of several U.S. security officials including Gabbard.
-While Der Spiegel reported that some of Gabbard's leaked accounts seemed active recently, Gabbard’s office asserted that she had not used those online accounts for several years.
+In March 2025, Gabbard, along with other senior members of the administration, discussed the plans for the US's attacks in Yemen on a Signal group chat that inadvertently included journalist Jeffrey Goldberg.
+When questioned by Congress, Gabbard admitted the addition of Goldberg to the chat by Mike Waltz was a "mistake", but claimed none of the information discussed was classified.
+After the Signal leak, reporters of Der Spiegel used other leaked data such as WikiLeaks to find personal online accounts of Gabbard and several other U.S. security officials.
+Gabbard's office asserted that she had not used those online accounts for several years.

-In May 2025, Gabbard announced the reorientation of the U.S. intelligence towards border security, counterterrorism, and counternarcotics, based upon the current administration’s national security priorities.
+In May 2025, Gabbard reoriented U.S. intelligence towards border security, counterterrorism, and counternarcotics, based upon the current administration's national security priorities.
 Speaking at the GEOINT 2025 Symposium, Gabbard noted the emphasis on domestic border surveillance, while addressing professionals across the geospatial intelligence sector.

-Gabbard's office also noted that they were consolidating the intelligence operations by moving the National Intelligence Council (NIC) to the DNI office building while taking more control of the President’s "Daily Brief".
-Gabbard also fired the two officials at the NIC "because of their opposition to Trump", after the council contradicted the Trump administration's position on Venezuelan gang members.
+Further consolidation of intelligence operations included moving the National Intelligence Council (NIC) to the DNI's office.
+Gabbard also fired the two NIC officials after the council contradicted the Trump administration's position on Venezuelan gang members.

-On August 20, Gabbard announced the revocation of the security clearances of 37 current and former U.S. officials.
-Gabbard accused the officials of "politicizing and manipulating intelligence, leaking classified intelligence without authorization, and/or committing intentional egregious violations of tradecraft standards", without providing evidence.
-According to Axios:

-[A]mong the intelligence community public servants included in the list are officials who were involved in assessments on Russia's efforts to interfere in the 2016 election and others who worked on national security under former Presidents Biden and Obama ...
-Others signed a letter supporting the impeachment inquiry into President Trump on allegations that he pressured Ukraine, which far-right activist Laura Loomer amplified last month as she noted some still held security clearances.

-According to The Economist, some of the officials were "some of the most senior serving career intelligence officials to be purged under Mr Trump", and the purge marked "a sharp escalation in his war on American spooks."
-According to lawyer Mark Zaid, the administration's publishing of a list of the officials' names may have violated privacy law.